Rural Health

 view details

-The Future of the Universal Service Fund and Related Broadband Programs
+The Universal Service Fund and Related FCC Broadband Programs: Overview and Considerations for Congress

 Provides an overview of the Federal Communications Commission's (FCC) Universal Service Fund (USF) and its four programs: the High Cost Program, Lifeline Program, Rural Health Care Program, and Schools and Libraries Program.
 Describes legislation introduced in the 118th Congress that would impact the USF programs.
 Outlines considerations for Congress and five areas for possible reform.